-In 1939 Ian Fleming, later author of the James Bond (007) spy novels, was recruited into Naval Intelligence and commenced working in Room 39 at The Admiralty, Whitehall, London.
+In 1939 Ian Fleming (see Wikipedia article), later author of the James Bond (007) spy novels, was recruited into Naval Intelligence and commenced working in Room 39 at The Admiralty, Whitehall, London.
 Room 39 was part of the Naval Intelligence Division (NID) and maintained a direct link to Hut 4 at the Government Code and Cypher School at Bletchley Park.
 The only woman working in Room 39 was Victoire Evelyn Patricia ‘Paddy’ Bennett, and Fleming is said to have based his character, Miss Moneypenny, secretary to “M”, James Bond’s boss, on her.

 In 1942 Paddy Bennett married a military intelligence officer, Julian Errington Ridsdale (see Wikipedia article), the 5xgreat-grandson of Anne Blackett, daughter of Sir Edward Blackett, 2nd Bt.
 Anne Blackett had eloped with Edward Ridsdale, an attorney from Ripon, Yorkshire around 1698.
 Julian Ridsdale was a nephew of Lucy ‘Cissie’ Baldwin, wife of Stanley Baldwin, who was Prime Minister at the time of the Abdication in 1936.
 Lucy was a 4xgreat-granddaughter of Anne Blackett.